cgupta7/cgupta7/README.md

-- 👋 Hi, I’m @iXpert98
+- 👋 Hi, I’m Chirag Gupta @iXpert98
 - 👀 I’m interested in Backend Development in Python
-- 🌱 I’m currently learning mor Frontend Technologies (React.js)
+- 🌱 I’m currently learning more tools and adding more tech stacks to my portfolio
 - 💞️ I’m looking to collaborate on Full Stack projects using Django/Flask
 - 📫 You can ping me @chiraggupta148179@hotmail.com